Azure-Samples/azd-template-artifacts/docs/development-guidelines/global-deployment.md

 2. **Default Sku to GlobalStandard**: Set the default value of the `DeploymentSkuName` parameter to `GlobalStandard` when possible.
 See the [global-standard-model-availability](https://learn.microsoft.com/en-us/azure/ai-services/openai/concepts/models?tabs=python-secure#global-standard-model-availability) for more details.

-3. **Add Pre-Down Hooks**: Implement pre-down hooks to delete the model if needed.
-This ensures that the `azd down` process is not blocked and all resources are destroyed as expected.
-See the [troubleshooting section](#trouble-shooting) for more details.
+3. **Test**: After step number 2, test `azd up` and `azd down` to ensure everything works properly.
+There is currently a known issue with destroying resources properly in this scenario.
+If you have this issue, see the [troubleshooting section](#trouble-shooting) for more details on implementing the workaround (pre-down hooks to delete the model if needed.
+This ensures that the `azd down` process is not blocked and all resources are destroyed as expected.)
+Adding the pre-down hooks is only recommended until the known issue is resolved.

 4. **Test the Functionality**: Run the `azd up` and `azd down` commands to test the functionality and ensure that the migration is successful.